Top 10 greatest players of all time: Borussia Dortmund

 #6 Andreas Möller

-Nicknamed “Turbo Möller” – the German possessed a wide range of passing, creativity, vision, intelligence, and technical ability, as well as his agility, reactions, and reading of the enabled him to play first–time killer passes.
-Andreas Möller enjoyed a glittering career, especially with the national team.
+Nicknamed “Turbo Möller”, the German possessed a wide range of passing, creativity, vision, intelligence, and technical ability.
+His agility, reactions, and reading of the game enabled him to play first–time killer passes.

+Möller enjoyed a glittering career, especially with the German national team.
 The creative midfielder earned 85 caps over an 11-year period, competing at five major tournaments.

-Möller claimed eight major honours at Signal Iduna Park, scoring 61 times in 212 appearances.
+He claimed eight major honours during his time at Signal Iduna Park, scoring 61 times in 212 appearances.
 He was also the Bundesliga’s top assist provider in 1995/96 and subsequently named in the Team of the Season.

 #5 Alfred Preissler

-Alfred Preissler’s legacy at Dortmund speaks for itself.
-Despite hanging up his boots in 1959, Preissler is still BVB’s leading all-time goalscorer with 177 goals across all competitions.
-Preissler was the leading marksman for the teams that secured back-to-back Bundesliga titles in 1956 and 1957.
-The striker played a total of 274 times for the club across two stints and scored 177 goals at a staggering rate.
+Preissler was the leading marksman for the BVB sides that secured back-to-back Bundesliga titles in 1956 and 1957.
+The striker played a total of 274 times for the club across two stints and scored 177 goals.

 #4 Michael Zorc